jkpubsrc/python-module-jk-simpleexec/src/README.md

 Introduction
 ------------

 This python module provides a convenient interface to execute commands and catch their output.
+Additionally it provides convenient ways of running and killing other processes.

 Information about this module can be found here: